 Today, London is one of the most diverse cities in the world; rich in history and tradition, it is home to some of the most prominent cultures on the planet.
 The British capital attracts more than 27 million visitors each year, making it the most visited city in Europe.
-London is certainly a must-see for every traveler and a destination to which you will want to return.

 This attraction takes us straight into the behind-the-scenes making of one of the most iconic sagas of all time.
 It is a tour of the Harry Potter Park in London where you can see the real sets of the legendary saga, as well as a variety of props, models and accessories for the special effects of the big screen.